-Lent has consistently been a big part of my life for as long as I can remember.
-But the truth is I’ve been through a lot of Lenten seasons that just completely missed the point.
+Lent has consistently been a big part of my life for as long as I can remember but the truth is I’ve been through a lot of Lenten seasons that just completely missed the point.
+Where do I start?
 From overcomplicating and then underperforming to not making my intentions as personal as they should be, I’ve ended my fair share of Lenten seasons performing out of obligation coupled with negative feelings of guilt and shame (ouch).

 Lent has three pillars: fasting, prayer, and almsgiving

 The thing about all of these is that they require time, quiet, and preparation: all of which can feel impossible to add to the spinning plates of family life.
 When I started to look at what was and wasn’t working, I realized that I wasn’t taking the time to make it deeply personal to me and my family.
 I was staying at the surface and limiting the transformation.